PanicStation.org

 Do not do these things

-• Do not “test” it by bouncing, adding weight, or having someone stand on it “to see if it holds”.
+• Do not bounce on it, lean on it, add weight, or ask someone to stand on it to see if it holds.

-• Do not try a quick DIY fix (extra screws, brackets, temporary posts) while it’s still shifting.
+• Do not try a quick DIY fix with extra screws, brackets, straps, or temporary posts while it may still be moving.

-• Do not stand underneath it or in the likely fall zone.
+• Do not stand underneath it, park under it, or walk through the likely fall zone.

-• Do not ignore new cracking, loud pops/creaks, widening gaps, or visible movement.
+• Do not ignore new cracking, loud pops or creaks, widening gaps, sagging, tilted posts, or visible movement.

-• If you smell gas as well: do not use flames, and do not operate electrical switches.
+• If you smell gas, do not use flames, smoke, or operate electrical switches near the smell.

 What to do now

-1. Get to a safer pause: move everyone off the porch/balcony/deck and away from the edge.
-Keep kids and pets well back.
+1. Get to a safer pause: move everyone off the porch, balcony, or deck and away from the edge.
+Keep children, visitors, and pets well back.

-2. Block access: close/lock the door leading to it, put a clear note up (“DO NOT USE”), and tell everyone in the home it’s unsafe.
+2. Block access from inside: close and lock the door leading to it if you can, put up a clear note saying “DO NOT USE,” and tell everyone in the home or unit that it is unsafe.

-6. If you rent or live in a building/complex: notify the landlord/property manager immediately (and your HOA/condo association if applicable).
-Put it in writing: “deck/balcony appears to be pulling away; not safe to use; needs urgent structural inspection.”
+6. If you rent or live in a shared building: notify the landlord, property manager, condo association, or HOA immediately.
+Put it in writing: “The porch/balcony/deck appears to be pulling away from the building.
+It is not safe to use and needs urgent inspection.”

 What can wait

-• You do not need to figure out the repair plan, permits, or costs right now.
+• You do not need to decide the repair method, contractor, materials, permits, or cost right now.

-• You do not need to argue about responsibility today—focus on making it safe and getting it evaluated.
+• You do not need to inspect underneath it yourself.

 Important reassurance